Mindfulness & Grief Coach Certification Program

 What is the time commitment?

-This is a 12-week live certification with a clear structure.
-Plan for around 4 hours per week including live training, practice, and integration.
+This is a 12-week live training with a clear structure.
+Plan for around 4 hours per week including live instruction, practice, and integration.

 Live attendance is encouraged but not required.
 Replays are available within 24 hours, so you will not fall behind if life happens.